badMade/comet_page_reader/README.md

 # Comet Page Reader

-Comet Page Reader is a cross-browser WebExtensions add-on that summarises web pages and reads them aloud using OpenAI services.
+Comet Page Reader is a cross-browser WebExtensions add-on that summarises web pages and reads them aloud using multiple LLM providers such as OpenAI, Anthropic, Mistral, Hugging Face, or a local Ollama instance.
 It keeps the API key and request pipeline inside the background service worker so sensitive data never reaches web pages.

 ## Table of Contents